-Its name might translate to “incorrect Negroni,” but this crowd-friendly punch from bar pro Jacques Bezuidenhout is just the right move for your summer parties.
+Its name might translate to “incorrect Negroni,” but this drink is just the right move for your summer parties.
 Swapping in prosecco for gin lightens up the equal-parts formula of the spirit, Campari, and sweet vermouth.

 This cooling non-alcoholic drink includes muddled basil and mint, lime juice, and club soda.
 If you want to turn it into a conventional cocktail, clear spirits like white rum, gin, or vodka are all great candidates.

 Grilled pineapple juice lends smoky, caramelized flavor to this Painkiller-inspired cocktail.
-Shaken with two types of rum, coconut liqueur, orange and lime juice, and cream of coconut, it produces a drink that’s as irresistible as its predecessor.
+Two types of rum, coconut liqueur, orange and lime juice, and cream of coconut also go into the shaker.

 Named for another famous golfer, this boozy Arnold Palmer twist couldn’t be simpler.
 Just add a shot of vodka to the classic concoction of lemonade and iced tea.